 The if statement

 The easiest method for making a decision in Python is by using the if statement.
-The if statement enables you to select the actions to perform if the evaluated condition is true.
+This enables you to select the actions to perform if the evaluated condition is true.
 The syntax of the if statement is:

 if condition: statements